vessels-tech/4pbot-report/hugo_site/content/report/background.md

 _TODO: We should mention things about accountability between Govt. and world bank/adb instead here_
 _Note: Have tried.
 Not too sure if it's what you are after._
+_kinda.
+I think we need to understand a little more about the current accountability process first._

 ## The Pantawid Pamilyang Pilipino Program (4Ps)